lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 a value in order to prove possession of the private key.
 Decrypting a value can be achieved either directly or indirectly.

-Note: A definition of Key Encapsulation Mechanisms can be found in {{I-D.ietf-lamps-cms-kemri, Section 1}}.
+Note: A definition of key encapsulation mechanisms can be found in {{I-D.ietf-lamps-cms-kemri, Section 1}}.

 The direct method is for the RA/CA to issue a random challenge to which an immediate response by the EE is required.